Healthy Homes Assessment Normandale

 Normandale Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Normandale and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement to all Normandale and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate the compliance with each Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.
+• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be applicable to their rental properties.

-• Property managers and private landlords should ensure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords should make sure their rental properties comply with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2023